-Recommended online resources about fire safety and evacuation plans:
+Recommended online resources and oil field safety topics about fire safety and evacuation plans:

 In its most basic form, first aid is initial emergency care given to an ill or injured person, just until a professional medical service arrives in place.
 It can help save lives, hinder temporary and long-term disabilities, and prevent any emergency situation from becoming worse.
 With this in mind, it makes a good business strategy to train your employees on the basics of first aid and EMS training as it will help you secure a healthier, safer workplace environment for your workers.

 Some of the most useful first aid procedures that you can include in your safety training are treating bleeding and fire burns, carrying out CPR (Cardiopulmonary Resuscitation), nursing a person who has fainted, and responding to sprains and bone fractures.
 It is also worth discussing how they can perform assessments and file incident reports whenever needed.